aws/aws-cdk/packages/@aws-cdk/cx-api/design/NESTED_ASSEMBLIES.md

 - The stacks will be known.
 - Their interdependencies will be known, and won't change anymore.

-To that end, we're introducing the concept of an "embedded cloud assembly".
+To that end, we're introducing the concept of an "nested cloud assembly".
 This is a part of the construct tree that is finalized independently of the rest, so that other constructs can reflect on it.

-Constructs of type `Stage` will produce embedded cloud assemblies.
+Constructs of type `Stage` will produce nested cloud assemblies.

 ## Restrictions